SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Supervisory-Council/Content/Community-Owned/Docs/GoogleDocs/1FfdtcKXv5HWRKvXD1XCDMEcWIQFeZTdR3yCFzclseww/doc-with-comments.md

 > [Comments]
 > Context - it is possible to perceive of the Ambassador Program as one of the governance experiments that has been tried and is successful (or not) so far, rather than a long-term fundamental part of governance.
-> * Tevo Saks: The Ambassador Program has started and is using emerging models of governance.
+> * Tevo Kask: The Ambassador Program has started and is using emerging models of governance.
 Creating the rules of engagement and groups based on people who can take on the accountability
 >